cs123tas/projects/brush/README.md

 All that you, the programmer, need to know is that when the user clicks on an interface element like a radio-button, two things happen:

-1. Some component of thesettingsstructure is altered.
+1. Some component of the `settings` structure is altered.
-2. ThesettingsChangedmethod of aCanvas2Dinstance is called.
+2. The `settingsChanged` method of a `Canvas2D` instance is called.

 What instance?
-The one that theMainWindowobject created and associated to the drawing-area of the application.
+The one that the `MainWindow` object created and associated to the drawing-area of the application.

-Youl typically respond to this by altering, in thesettingsChanged method, someBrushobject in your program.
+Youl typically respond to this by altering, in the `settingsChanged` method, some `Brush` object in your program.

 What about a click in the canvas area of the window?

-When you, the programmer, want to respond to such a mouse-click, you put code in themouseDownmethod ofCanvas2D.
-This code, as described above, may ask for the pixel-contents of the canvas by invoking thedatamethod.
-The execution of that method involves Qt asking OpenGL to communicate with the GPU, which then transfers a large block of data to the CPU, which you, the programmer, see as the return-value fromdata.
+When you, the programmer, want to respond to such a mouse-click, you put code in the `mouseDown` method of `Canvas2D`.
+This code, as described above, may ask for the pixel-contents of the canvas by invoking the `data` method.
+The execution of that method involves Qt asking OpenGL to communicate with the GPU, which then transfers a large block of data to the CPU, which you, the programmer, see as the return-value from `data`.
 You alter that returned array of pixels by ‘adding paint’, but in doing so, you’re merely altering an array in CPU memory.
 When you invoke theupdatemethod (which has been inherited from the Qt object representing the canvas), that